What are Embedded Derivatives?

-The FASB has recognised that there are many circumstances under which the embedded derivatives cannot be reliably identified or measured for separation with the host contract.
-In such a scenario, accounting standard 815 requires that the entire contract to be recognised at fair value and the changes in fair value to be recognised in current earnings.
+The FASB has recognized that there are many circumstances under which the embedded derivatives cannot be reliably identified or measured for separation with the host contract.
+In such a scenario, accounting standard 815 requires that the entire contract be recognized at fair value and the changes in fair value to be recognized in current earnings.
 This is including both the host contract and the embedded derivative portion in the contract.

 Let us now look at some of the situations in which the accounting world takes a call on what kind of accounting treatment needs to be done for the embedded derivative.
 The decisions made under this table are drawn from an understanding of accounting standard 815.
 Readers are advised to study the standard in details if they want to fully understand the implications of the accounting standards related to embedded derivatives

 |The hybrid instrument containing an embedded derivative||Identifying embedded derivative||Is the embedded derivative clearly and closely related to the host?||Bifurcation and separate accounting required for embedded derivative?|